johannesjo/generator-angular-auto-admin-loopback/README.md

 # generator aaal (angular auto admin loopback)
 `generator-aaal` is a Yeoman generator, which provides you with a angular based crud-interface with is automatically created based on your model definitions.
 You can drop it in in your existing loopback app, even drop it in your existing angular frontend app.

+The interface `generator-aaal` provides relies heavily on [angular schema forms](http://schemaform.io/).
+So if you want to customize your forms, you might want [to have a look at their docs](https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md).

 ## getting started
 [Check out the pre built example](https://github.com/johannesjo/angular-auto-admin-looopback)!